Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks

 \subsubsection{Reconstruction Error Analysis}

 In this section, we discuss the convergence of the FTL algorithm in each dataset.
-Fig.~\ref{fig:loss} describes the reconstruction errors of the nine IoT datasets and the conventional datasets like KDD, NSLKDD and UNSW in CASE 1.
+Fig.~\ref{fig:loss} describes the reconstruction errors of the nine IoT datasets and the conventional datasets like KDD, NSLKDD, and UNSW in CASE 1.
 Fig.~\ref{fig:loss_50000} describes the reconstruction errors of study datasets in CASE~2.

 In Fig.~\ref{fig:loss_traditional} and Fig.~\ref{fig:loss_traditional_50000}, we can see that at the first few epochs, the errors are very high for KDD (up to $2.6 \times 10^5$ in CASE~1 and $12 \times 10^5$ in CASE~2), but this error dramatically reduces to $0.3 \times 10^5$ in CASE~1 and $1.5 \times 10^5$ in CASE~2 after only $200$ epochs.
 For NSLKDD and UNSW, they have very similar trends with $0.75 \times 10^5$ in CASE 1 and $3.8 \times 10^5$ in CASE~2 at the beginning and gradually reduce to $0.4 \times 10^5$ in CASE~1 and $1.9 \times 10^5$ in CASE~2 after $200$ epochs, respectively.
-After 200 epochs, the algorithm is converged by the flat of all the reconstruction error curves.
+After 200 epochs, the algorithm converges as all the reconstruction error curves are flattened.

 Fig.~\ref{fig:loss_iot} and Fig.~\ref{fig:loss_iot_50000} show the reconstruction errors of nine IoT datasets in both CASE~1 and CASE~2. we can observe the same trend over all datasets, i.e., all errors gradually reduce when the number of epochs increases.
-However, it can be observed that the trend exhibits some fluctuation in comparison with the trends in Fig.~\ref{fig:loss_traditional} and Fig.~\ref{fig:loss_traditional_50000} because of the heterogeneous distribution in IoT datasets.
-The high fluctuation of the reconstruction errors of IoT2, IoT5, IoT6 datasets in Fig.~\ref{fig:loss_iot_50000} also explains why their significance numbers reduce when the number of samples increases in CASE~2.
-However, the reconstruction errors of all study datasets in our proposed solution dramatically reduce and reach stability after $200$ running epochs in both cases.
+However, it can be observed that the trend exhibits some fluctuations in comparison with the trends in Fig.~\ref{fig:loss_traditional} and Fig.~\ref{fig:loss_traditional_50000} because of the heterogeneous distribution in IoT datasets.
+The high fluctuation of the reconstruction errors of IoT2, IoT5, IoT6 datasets in Fig.~\ref{fig:loss_iot_50000} also explains why their significant numbers reduce when the number of samples increases in CASE~2.
+However, the reconstruction errors of all studied datasets in our proposed solution dramatically decrease and become stable after $200$ running epochs in both cases.